JOINT NOTICE OF PRIVACY PRACTICES

-If you are concerned that your privacy rights or have any questions, then you may contact our Privacy Officer Palmer Pollock at 206-720-8505 or our Patient Relations Coordinator at 206-720-8518.
+If you are concerned about your privacy rights or have any questions, then please contact our Privacy Officer at 206-720-8505, through email at PrivacyOfficer@nwkidney.org or by mail at: Attn: Privacy Officer, 700 Broadway, Seattle WA 98155.
 You also may file a complaint with the Secretary of the Department of Health and Human Services.
 You will not be penalized for filing a complaint.

 Changes to This Notice

-We reserve the right to change this notice.
-The revised notice will be effective for information we already have about you as well as any information we receive in the future.
-Unless required by law, the revised notice will be effective on the new effective date of the notice.
-If you would like a copy of the current notice, please ask at one of our registration areas.
-The current notice is also posted on our website and in our facilities.
+We reserve the right to change this Notice.
+The revised Notice will be effective for information we already have about you as well as any information we receive in the future.
+Unless required by law, the revised Notice will be effective on the new effective date of the Notice.
+For a copy of the current notice, please ask at one of our registration areas.
+The current Notice also is posted on our website (www.nwkidney.org) and in our facilities.
 The notice will state an effective date.